Never rush in! Your tattoo is a lifelong investment

 If you don't have an artist, do your homework, which can be done from home by reviewing their social media accounts.
 There should be plenty of posts showing off their artistic skills.

-It's important that you find a tattoo artist who gets your style and wants to work with you.
-You also want to find tattoo artist that does tattoo work that matches the style or tattoo idea you are looking for.
-Every tattoo artist will interpret your design idea in a different way.
+You must find a tattoo artist who gets your style and wants to work with you.
+You also want to find a tattoo artist that does tattoo work that matches the style or tattoo idea you are looking for.
+Every tattoo artist will interpret your design idea differently.
 And some artists have a particular style that they prefer to do.

 Here are some popular tattoo styles that you will want to consider: